adamyi/notes_to_keep/README.md

     --no-label        Do not create a label for all imported notes.
                       By default, we will create a new label for all imported notes.
+    --folders         Create labels that correspond to the folders in your Notes db.
 ```

 ## License